Bone age: Physiology

 At birth, only the metaphyses of the "long bones" are present.
 The long bones are those that grow primarily by elongation at an epiphysis at one end of the growing bone.
 The long bones include the femurs, tibias, and fibulas of the lower limb, the humeri, radii, and ulnas of the upper limb (arm + forearm), and the phalanges of the fingers and toes.
 The long bones of the leg comprise nearly half of adult height.
 The other primary skeletal component of height is the spine and skull.

 As a child grows the epiphyses become calcified and appear on x-rays, as do the carpal and tarsal bones of the hands and feet, separated on x-rays by a layer of invisible cartilage where most of the growth is occurring.
 As sex steroid levels rise during puberty, bone maturation accelerates.
 As growth nears conclusion and attainment of adult height, bones begin to approach the size and shape of adult bones.
 The remaining cartilaginous portions of the epiphyses become thinner.
 As these cartilaginous zones become obliterated, the epiphyses are said to be "closed" and no further lengthening of the bones will occur.
 A small amount of spinal growth concludes an adolescent's growth.

 The carpal bones arise from primary ossification centers and continue their calcification in an outward manner.
 The emergence of the primary ossification centers of the carpal bones appear in a predictable order that can help in determining bone age.
 First the capitate forms at an average age of 2 months, followed shortly by the hamate, then the triquetrum around 14 months, and so on.

+Automatic Bone Age Assessment

+Different computer algorithms, particularly those based on deep learning, have been developed to estimate skeletal maturity from radiographs of the left hand and wrist.
+Automated approaches offer a faster, more consistent, and objective alternative to traditional manual methods, which often suffer from both intra- and inter-rater variability.